indrekots/indrekots.github.io/_posts/articles/2017-02-18-why-i-dont-use-field-injection-anymore.md

 > Classes should be immutable unless there's a very good reason to make them mutable....If a class cannot be made immutable, limit its mutability as much as possible.

 When we use field injection, we are required that our classes are mutable.
-We cannot declare our private fields to be `final` since this would break field injection (verify).
+We cannot declare our private fields to be `final` and initialize them after construction.
+This would result in a compiler error saying that a variable might not have been initialized.
 If you want to enforce that the dependencies are never changed, you need to use the `final` keyword and initialize the fields in the constructor.

 ## Testing